neongreen/artyom.me/aeson.md

 (If you want more examples of [`keyOrder`][] usage, see the docs.)

+One last thing: by default your fields in the output won't be sorted as they are in your `data` declaration – instead, they will be sorted somewhat randomly.
+Unfortunately, there's no way to change it other than hardcoding the field order with `keyOrder`.

 ### Strictness

 Just for completeness, I'll also mention that there is function called [`decode'`][] which performs strict decoding of JSON, and that the documentation claims that you should use `decode` when you don't plan to access all of parsed data, and `decode'` – when you do.
 I haven't checked, but I believe the author.